 Instructors are experienced practitioners who provide first-hand knowledge of effectively accomplishing a design-build water infrastructure project.

-- Provide room, attendees, any needed refreshments, and AV equipment
+- Conference/classroom, attendees, any needed refreshments, and AV equipment

 Arrangements for an education session are made through the WDBC office by contacting Linda Hanifin Bonner, PhD, CAE, WDBC Executive Manager, at